 Key issues specific to this bulletin

-This is the latest in a series of annual releases about expenditure and employment in R&D by UK businesses by Office for National Statistics (ONS).
-The results in this release are in respect of 2011.
+This is the latest annual release about expenditure and employment in R&D by UK businesses.
+The results in this release are in respect of 2012.
 ONS began publishing annual data on business expenditure and employment in R&D in 1993.
 The source of the information is the Business Enterprise Research and Development (BERD) survey.
-A quality report (242.6 Kb Pdf) for the BERD is available on the ONS website.
+A quality report (242.6 Kb Pdf) for the BERD survey is available on the ONS website.

-The BERD survey is conducted annually by the ONS.
-As part of the 2011 survey, approximately 5,000 questionnaires were sent to businesses known to perform R&D; this included around 400 of the largest R&D spenders, which accounted for approximately 80% of the 2011 total R&D expenditure figure.
+The BERD survey is conducted annually by ONS.
+As part of the 2012 survey, approximately 5,000 questionnaires were sent to businesses known to perform R&D; this included around 400 of the largest R&D spenders, which accounted for approximately 78% of the 2012 total R&D expenditure estimate.
 Smaller R&D performers and others believed to be performing R&D were selected using various sampling fractions.
 Industry product group and business employment size were the stratification variables.
-Completed questionnaires were returned by 4,733 businesses representing a response rate of 92%.
+Completed questionnaires were returned by 4,488 businesses representing a response rate of 91%.

-This Statistical Bulletin reports business R&D performed in the UK irrespective of the residence of the ultimate owner.
+This Statistical Bulletin reports business R&D performed in the UK, irrespective of the residence of the ultimate owner.
 Overseas activities of affiliates of UK businesses are not included.
-Gross expenditure of R&D in the UK performed by all sectors of the economy (137 Kb Pdf) , commonly referred to as GERD, is reported separately in the annual GERD statistical bulletin.
+Gross expenditure of R&D in the UK performed by all sectors of the economy, commonly referred to as GERD, is reported separately in the annual GERD statistical bulletin.

 Timeliness and punctuality

-An internal investigation has been carried out to identify if it is feasible to publish these R&D statistics earlier than they are at present.
+An internal investigation was carried out in 2012 to identify if it is feasible to publish these R&D statistics earlier than they are at present.
 Unfortunately, this investigation concluded that it is not possible for ONS to bring forward the publication of these estimates in the short-term.

 The main reason for this is that the Department for Finance and Personnel, Northern Ireland (DFPNI) runs a business R&D survey in Northern Ireland on an annual basis, and provides ONS with estimates for Northern Ireland to allow aggregate UK statistics to be produced.
-DFPNI cannot release these data to ONS earlier than mid October each year, so production of the BERD UK statistics cannot be brought forward from November.
+DFPNI cannot release these data to ONS earlier than mid October each year.
+As such, production of the BERD UK statistics cannot be brought forward from November.